 Mayweather’s former opponent, Mexico’s Canelo Alvarez is unimpressed at the concept.
 “I think it’s hurting the sport of boxing.
 I see it as a joke.
 It’s a big circus and a joke because when a fighter from boxing gets into MMA or a fighter from MMA gets into boxing it’s just a big joke.
 People don’t take it serious,” he told Highsnobiety.

 Canelo might just be the heir to Mayweather’s throne as one of boxing’s leading lights.
-He is a major star in Mexico and the US and is about to engage with son of a legend Julio Cesar Chavez Jr on May 6.
+He is a major star in Mexico and the US and is about to engage with Gennady Golovkin on September 16.

 But there’s no denying Conor McGregor’s increasing influence in world sport.
 The Irishman was on Time’s 100 Most Influential People list (no boxers were).